jurgen-kluft/go-home/DESIGN.md

 # Services

-Each service is responsible for a specific domain, e.g. weather, calendar, presence, etc. Each service has its own configuration and can communicate with other services through UNIX sockets.
-Also each service watches its own configuration file for changes and can hot-load the new configuration when it detects a change.
+Each service is responsible for a specific domain, e.g. weather, calendar, presence, etc. Each service has its own configuration and can communicate with other services through the micro-service framework.
+Also each service watches its own configuration file for changes and can restart itself and load the new configuration when it detects a change.

 ## UNIX Socket Messaging

-Listen to config/request messages, when a client connects we can send him the configuration.
-Also when we detect that the configuration on disk has changed, we can hot-load it and send it to the associated channel.
-(This is part of the config service and is working)
+The micro-service framework uses UNIX sockets for inter-process communication.
+Each service has its own socket file, and the framework manages the connections between services based on their dependencies.
+When a service starts, it creates its socket file and listens for incoming connections.
+When a service needs to communicate with another service, it connects to the respective socket file of that service.

 ## Configuration